dickiegog/Project_4/README.md

 ---
 ### Lighthouse Test

 The Lighthouse test confirms that the web application meet has top marks for performance, accessibility, best practices, and SEO standards.
+Django semantics for href may have slightly reduced optimisation for SEO results.

 ![Lighthouse Test](assets/P4_Lighthouse.png)